jakobib/daia2016/finding-availability.md

 ## Motivation and creation

-*...how did it come?...*

-The Document Availability Information API originates in the age of Library 2.0 that some readers may remember as a time of hope and struggle.
+The **Document Availability Information API** originates in the age of Library 2.0 that some readers may remember as a time of hope and struggle.
 Shortcomings of online public access catalogs (OPAC) and library services had become so obvious, compared to manifold possibilities of web techonologies, so there was momentum for change and experiments.
 This allowed the Hamburg State and University Library to get three years of funding for a project to create some kind of "Catalog 2.0".
 The development of **Project Beluga** and the resulting discovery interface can be followed in its blog and presentations since 2007.^[See <http://beluga-blog.sub.uni-hamburg.de/> (in German).]
 The VZG as service provider of Hamburg University libraries was asked to supply access to the integrated library system (ILS).
 I had just started to work at VZG with a degree in library science and computer science, motivated to replace the inaccessible library IT with service oriented architecture (SOA) and similar buzz.^[See [@Voss2008] for another API developed during this time.].

+...

 DAIA web service was created in 2008 to provide clean access to real-time availability information for the "next generation catalog" developed in